 “Alone we can do so little; together we can do so much.”

 As we provide encouragement, assistance and opportunities to the blind/ visually impaired community, we hope to educate and inspire the sighted community by creating connections and opportunities that will encourage empowerment and self-confidence in everyone.

 As a founding member and instrumental in the formation of our organization, Rich’s selfless service, drive and commitment to help others inspires all of us.
 He came by his strong work ethic and willingness to go the extra mile through his time with the US Army.
 Rich retired in 2008 with over 30 years in the Field Artillery.
 Following retirement, Rich continued to serve our nation’s greatest assets.
 His first opportunity was with the US Association of Blind Athletes (USABA) serving veterans who are blind and visually impaired by accelerating their rehabilitation and reintegration back into their home communities.
-More recently, Rich helps to enhance the lives of veterans living with the invisible injuries of war (TBI, PTSD, and MST) and to give them a better life using evidence-based therapeutic recreation practices and the sustained continuum of care necessary for a successful reintegration into families and home communities (Higher Ground Sun Valley).
+More recently, Rich helped to enhance the lives of veterans living with the invisible injuries of war (TBI, PTSD, and MST) and to give them a better life using evidence-based therapeutic recreation practices and the sustained continuum of care necessary for a successful reintegration into families and home communities with Higher Ground Sun Valley.
 In addition to a soldier’s sense of duty and mission, Rich brings a warm sense of humor and a quick smile to his work with Choosing To See -- traits that make our days, as well as those of our participants, brighter.